tgenman/STEM_vault/notes/math/optimization/Affine set.md

 TARGET DECK: math::optimization
 START
 Math_TWO_side
-TITLE: Affine set (сombination definition)
+FRONT: Affine set (сombination definition)
-DESCRIPTION: is a set that is closed under all possible [[Affine combination|affine combinations]]  of its points.
+BACK: is a set that is closed under all possible [[Affine combination|affine combinations]]  of its points.
 ADDITIONAL:
 $\mathbb{R}^n$ is an affine set.
 The set of solutions $\left\{x \mid \mathbf{A}x =  \mathbf{b} \right\}$ is also an affine set.